seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PRIAM**
 Come, Hector, come, go back:
-Thy wife hath dream’d; thy mother hath had visions;
+Thy wife hath dream'd; thy mother hath had visions;
 Cassandra doth foresee; and I myself
 Am like a prophet suddenly enrapt
 To tell thee that this day is ominous: